-01. Anoint a photographer
+01. Pick a photographer

-02. Choosing your studio
+02. Choose your studio

 Now you need to choose a space.
-Maybe your office is a huge trendy loft with room to spare.
-But even with a small office you can usually find enough room to make most photography work.
-Ask yourself, what is it you wish to photograph?
+Whether your office is a huge, trendy loft with room to spare, or a small space, you can usually find enough room to make most photography work.
+Ask yourself, what is it that you wish to photograph?
 Are you likely to be shooting groups of people?
 Client products?
 Maybe a range of editorial-style images?

 A complex professional still life set up can easily use hundreds of square feet.
 But still lifes could also be shot in an area no larger than a walk-in closet or office cubicle.
 Shooting people needs more room.
 People look better when photographed from at least five feet away, and you don't want the studio lights right on top of their face.
-My own in-house shooting space is about 15 by 25 feet.
-But in terms of actual use when shooting a head and shoulders portrait I'm probably not using more than 10 x 15 feet.
-This can be made even smaller if needed.
+About 15 by 25 feet is a comfortable space, though a head and shoulders portrait probably only needs 10 x 15 feet.

 Whatever space you choose, if it can be a dedicated space, clean from other activities, that would be great.
 This will of course depend on how much you shoot.